JJWatMyself/SunPower/README.md

   Pnom ÷ AC Max.
 Cont.
 Output Power = DC/AC CEC Conversion Efficiency

-Therefore, we can p_3phsum_kw to p_mpptsum_kw to calcualte the actual_inv_eff (%)
+Therefore, we can compare p_3phsum_kw to p_mpptsum_kw and calcualte the actual_inv_eff (%)

 Before you look at this and assume that 96% would be the target value for actual_inv_eff (%), how about we use a more accurate ‘DC/AC CEC Conversion Efficiency’ value.
 We’ll call this rated_inv_eff (%).

   335.00 ÷ 320.00 = 0.955224 (𝑜𝑟 95.5224%)

-Technically the spec sheet isn’t wrong, they have chosen to display a rounded integer: 96%.
+Technically the spec sheet isn’t wrong, they have chosen to display an integer and rounded up: 96%.
 But the rating is less than 96%, so increasing accuracy on this can help us improve decisions we might make when analyzing the inverter efficiency.
-Therefore we want actual_inv_eff (%) to be 95.5224%.
+Therefore we want actual_inv_eff (%) to be 95.5224% or greater.

-So for our fourth field delta_inv_eff (%) we will analyze the inverter efficiency in a more intuitive fashion by comparing actual_inv_eff (%) to rated_inv_eff (%).
+So for our fith field delta_inv_eff (%) we will analyze the inverter efficiency in a more intuitive fashion by comparing actual_inv_eff (%) to rated_inv_eff (%).
 This tells us how close (delta) to our super accurate version of ‘DC/AC CEC Conversion Efficiency’ the inverter is performing.
-A positive value means the performance is being exceeded (hurray!).
+A positive value means the performance has exceeded (hurray!) the spec.
 A negative value means that the inverter is not performing to the stated spec (boooo!).
 Observing these calculations for just one day I have already been able to conclude that when the power is less than 10-15%, the inverter under performs.
 At dawn and dusk or on a cloudy day if power is less than 10-15%, there is more power loss at the inverter. i.e. actual_inv_eff (%) < 95.5224%.
+The efficiency is as low as 65%.
 Who would have known?

-We can use these four new fields and make some decisions:
+We can use these five new fields and make some decisions:

 If it’s a beautiful sunny day
   And p_mpptcont_output_power (%) and p_3phcont_output_power (%) < 100%
     Then the panel may be in the shade, dirty or have a problem ☹

 If it’s a beautiful sunny day
+  And p_mpptcont_output_power (%) = 100%

-  And delta_inv_eff (%) < 0%
+  And delta_inv_eff (%) < 0% (i.e. p_mpptcont_output_power (%) < 100%)

   Then the inverter likely has a problem ☹

 So that's it for the changes.
-Beyond these four new fields, let’s have some geeky fun and discuss the specs a little further.
+Beyond these five new fields, let’s have some geeky fun and discuss the specs a little further.
 Imagine we are comparing spec sheets from different manufacturers that have the same Pnom and ‘AC Max.
 Cont.
 Output Power’ .Just like before the stated specification is:

 Manufacturer 1: